srekapalli/dropwizardapp-helloworld/README.md

 # Running The Application

-To test the example application run the following commands.

-* To run the tests run
+* To run tests:

-`gradle test`
+        gradle test

-* To package the example run.
+* To package:

         gradle shadowJar

-* To drop an existing h2 database run.
+* To drop an existing h2 database:

         gradle dropAll

-* To setup the h2 database run.
+* To setup the h2 database:

         gradle migrate

-* To run the server run.
+* To run the application:

         gradle run